kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/02-part-advanced-react/11-react-with-redux/109-redux-dev-tools.md

 # Redux Dev Tools
+* Just like we have a React Dev tool we now will have one for Redux
+  - We'll be able to:
+    + View the store
+    + View all the actions
+    + View the data
+    + View the data changes

+## Add Redux Dev Tools
+* **note** We'll need to add a single line of code to get this to work
 * [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension)
+  - **tip** When searching make sure you are looking for the redux dev tool extension

+### I'll add the Chrome extension (also one for Firefox)
 * We need to [add an extension to chrome](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)
     - Hide in Chrome menu
 * Refresh page